aiven/aiven-docs/docs/products/postgresql/howto/use-pgvector.md

 title: Enable and use pgvector on Aiven for PostgreSQL®
 ---

-This article provides step-by-step instructions on enabling, using, and disabling the pgvector extension for your Aiven for PostgreSQL service.
+Learn how to enable, use, and disable the pgvector extension for your Aiven for PostgreSQL service.

-## About using pgvector

-The pgvector extension allows you to perform the vector similarity search and use embedding techniques directly in Aiven for PostgreSQL.
+The [pgvector extension](/docs/products/postgresql/concepts/pgvector) allows you to perform the vector similarity search and use embedding techniques directly in Aiven for PostgreSQL.
-See
-[pgvector for AI-powered search](/docs/products/postgresql/concepts/pgvector) for more information on what pgvector is and how it works.

 ## Prerequisites